QTAC Information Sheet

 Tertiary Preparation Program (UQ College)

-The Tertiary Preparation Program (TPP) provides an alternative pathway to school leavers and adult learners to gain the necessary academic skills and knowledge to engage in successful tertiary study.
+The Tertiary Preparation Program (TPP) provides school leavers and adult learners with the necessary academic skills and knowledge to engage in successful tertiary study.
 The TPP is a 28 week program that is studied over two trimester periods.
-There are two intakes per year, in January and May.
+There are three intakes per year.
+January and May intakes are delivered at the UQ Ipswich campus, and the September intake is delivered at the UQ St Lucia campus.
 Students may choose to complete the entire program or undertake individual subjects.
-The full TPP consists of: two core subjects - Academic English for University Studies plus ONE of Pre-University Mathematics A or Pre-University Mathematics B; and three elective subjects.
-The TPP is offered on campus at UQ’s Ipswich Campus.
-See www.uqcollege.edu.au or phone (07) 3381 1141.
+The full program consists of: two core subjects – Academic English for University Studies plus one of Pre-University Mathematics A or Pre-University Mathematics B – and three elective subjects.

 University of New England (UNE)